dmilstein/channels/README.md

  choose one of these messages, non-deterministically, see example below.

  - `MarkMessageReceived(channels, receiver, msg, receiverState)` - update
  channels to show a specific (wrapped) message was received, passing in a `receiverState` to annotate the timeline diagram.
 Note that the client process should always call this, after receiving a message.
-Specifically, even if you wish to see duplicates, you should still call `MarkMessageReceived` -- the Channels data structure will take care of ensuring that the proper numnber of duplicates are still generated.
+Specifically, even if you wish to see duplicates, you should still call `MarkMessageReceived` -- the Channels data structure will take care of ensuring that the proper number of duplicates are still generated.

 The messages received by `NextMessages()` are "wrapped" (which is necessary for `MarkMessageReceived()` to function).
 To obtain an underlying message inside a receive loop, call: